 Skip to main content

-Browser work touches real websites, credentials, files, and signed browser capabilities.
+Agentic web workflows can touch real applications, credentials, files, and signed browser capabilities.
 Keep secrets out of prompts and logs, and use policy boundaries before the browser touches sensitive systems.

 Credentials